asyncapi/website/pages/blog/governance-motivation.md

 <img className="w-1/3" src="https://media.giphy.com/media/5QMPpCzH6yxEqhev5A/giphy.gif" />

-In the end, we just wanted to make sure the initiative is community-driven, leaves no man behind.
+In the end, we just wanted to make sure the initiative is community-driven and leaves no man behind.
 We tried to figure out a governance model that:
 - is as democratic as possible
 - supports the asynchronous decision-making process
 - gives power to people that "work", not companies that "pay".
 In other words, it gives equal power to both individual and corporate contributors.